-The climate of the Roman period from 200 BC to 100 AD is considered fairly close to ours, with a cooler period before that and after that (see Ancient Climate/Temperature, Beresford, 2013, p 60).
-Hence, and in the absence of further proof, we usually suppose that the ancient wave climate is similar to the present one.
+For the time being and awaiting further results from above mentioned research, the climate of the Roman period from 200 BC to 100 AD is considered fairly close to ours, with a cooler period before that and after that (see Ancient Climate/Temperature, Beresford, 2013, p 60).
+William Murray (1987) compared ancient winds as described by Aristotle and Theoprastos with modern wind data, and found very good agreement.
+Hence, as waves are generated by winds, we usually suppose that the ancient wave climate is similar to the present one.

 BERESFORD, J., 2013, “The ancient sailing season”, ed.
 Brill, (364 p).